Recipient of the Essex County Museum and Historical Society Historical Preservation Award, 2014

 WORKS IN PROGRESS

 - King and Queen County, Virginia Cemeteries.
 Volume 1 (Church Cemeteries).
-In Process.

 - 300 Years of Tappahannock, Virginia Land Owners: Chain of Title of Town Lots.
 In process.